Michael Salvatori: Bungie

 O'Donnell and Salvatori's company TotalAudio was contracted to produce the music for Bungie's upcoming title, Halo: Combat Evolved.
 During production Bungie decided that instead of contracting work to O'Donnell, they would hire him.
 Salvatori remained at TotalAudio to manage the business aspect of the company, and shortly after O'Donnell joined the team, Bungie was bought by Microsoft.
 Salvatori co-composed the music for Halo's sequels—Halo 2 and Halo 3—with O'Donnell, who has called Salvatori one of his musical influences.

 For the music to Halo 3: ODST, O'Donnell began work on crafting the game's themes before Salvatori joined the team in February 2009.
 "Marty [O'Donnell] had started writing before me, and sent me some of his ideas," Salvatori said.
 "I picked a few that I felt I could add some magic to, and worked on those.
 I also came up with several ideas that I sent to Marty that he put his hands on."
 Once the duo felt they had enough material, the Chicago-based Salvatori flew to Bungie in Seattle to complete the arrangements and record live musicians.

 Early on, the team decided that rather than rely on old Halo themes, ODST would feature all-new music.
 "It was a bit intimidating at first," Salvatori recalled, "because in previous Halo games if new ideas weren't coming, I could always dust off an old one and give it a new spin.
 I was afraid that we might hit some writer's block along the way, but that didn't happen at all.
 Instead, we had the freedom to explore some new musical territory, and the ideas flowed pretty quickly."
 With the exception of the main player character, O'Donnell and Salvatori did not compose themes to represent characters.
 While the game's setting in Africa inspired some percussion pieces, the team was interested in a sparser atmosphere, which Salvatori described as "a bit darker and less epic".

 Salvatori co-composed the soundtrack to the 2014 video game, Destiny which won the 2014 Original Dramatic Score, New IP by National Academy of Video Game Trade Reviewers (NAVGTR).

-Most recently, he helped to write Destiny 2s soundtrack, released Fall 2017.
+He helped to write Destiny 2s soundtrack, released Fall 2017.

+In October 2023, Salvatori was laid off from Bungie amid staff cutbacks across the company.